wereHamster/stdenf/README.md

 inputs in the Nix store when people work on multiple downstream projects in parallel.
 This saves both time (needed to download the inputs) and storage space (in the Nix store).
-Furthermore, it saves resources when the Nix store is shared between multiple people (eg. multiple GitHub Action runners on the same host).
+Furthermore, it saves resources when the Nix store is shared between multiple users (eg. multiple GitHub Action runners on the same host).

 The lock file in this repository is updated at regular intervals (currently